Research

 Feminist foreign policy

-Feminist foreign policy has increasingly gained political salience worldwide, with more than 15 states having adopted the label ‘feminist’ for their foreign policies.
+Feminist foreign policy has increasingly gained political salience worldwide: to date, 16 states have adopted — and five later dropped – the ‘feminist’ label for their foreign policies.
 But what does feminist foreign policy mean?
 Does it change how we understand and practice foreign policy?
 Or does it reproduce existing inequalities, hierarchies, and power relations?

-I am interested in exploring these questions, with a focus on the German feminist foreign policy.
+My research explores these questions, with a particular focus on the German feminist foreign policy.

 Diplomacy and gender, race, and class